 Find a Club

 Swim, bike or run training is even more fun when you have friends and training partners joining you for the journey.
 Join a triathlon club to find workout buddies to motivate you, make you laugh or just hold you accountable to set that alarm for early morning workouts.
 Time to Tri is here to help you find a club near you.

 Find a place to start your triathlon training.

 Find a Place to Swim

 There could be a pool just around the corner.
-Search for pools near you on U.S. Masters Swimming’s Places to Swim webpage.
+Search for a pool near you using the U.S. Masters Swimming Club Finder tool.

 Triathlon isn’t just for the 18 and over crowd.
 With athletes as young as 7 training and racing, the sport provides opportunities for kids to learn healthy exercise habits that will last a lifetime.

 Triathlon offers more race opportunities than you know.
 From the sprint distance (750m swim, 20k bike, 5k run) to the full distance (2.4-mile swim, 112-mile bike, 26.2-mile run) and a variety of distances in between, there are options for everyone.
 Plus, some races offer unique distances and other disciplines such as duathlon (run-bike-run), aquabike (bike-run), aquathlon (swim-run) and off-road (open water swim, bike/run on trails).

 Indoor triathlons provide an easier entry to the sport by eliminating one of the common barriers to entry — swimming in open water.
 Most events include a 10-minute pool swim, 30-minute stationary bike ride and 20-minute treadmill/track run.